Merck Manual

 • Young adulthood for women who require mammography

-In the US, CT accounts for about 15% of all imaging tests but for up to 70% of total radiation delivered during diagnostic imaging.
-Multidetector CT scanners, which are the type most commonly used in the US, deliver about 40 to 70% more radiation per scan than do older single detector CT scanners.
-However, recent advances (eg, automated exposure control, iterative reconstruction algorithms, 3rd-generation CT detectors), are likely to significantly lower radiation doses used for CT scans.
-The American College of Radiology has initiated programs —Image Gently (for children) and Image Wisely (for adults)— to respond to concerns about the surge in exposure to ionizing radiation used in medical imaging.
-These programs provide resources and information about minimizing radiation exposure to radiologists, medical physicists, other imaging practitioners, and patients.
+Multidetector CT scanners, which are the type most commonly used in the United States, deliver about 40 to 70% more radiation per scan than do older single detector CT scanners.
+However, recent advances (eg, automated exposure control, iterative reconstruction algorithms, 3rd-generation CT detectors) are likely to significantly lower radiation doses used for CT scans.
+The American College of Radiology has initiated programs—Image Gently (for children) and Image Wisely (for adults)—to respond to concerns about the surge in exposure to ionizing radiation used in medical imaging.
+These programs provide resources and information about minimizing radiation exposure to radiologists, medical physicists, other imaging professionals, and patients.

 Radiation and cancer